-fic accident during the South African Grand Prix, at Kyalami, robbed the sport of a star in the making.
+A horrific accident during the South African Grand Prix, at Kyalami, robbed the sport of a star in the making which Tom Pryce was before he perished.

 A constant front runner in lower formulae Pryce made his grand prix debut in 1974 in Belgium.
 He went on to win the Brands Hatch Race of Champions, a non-championship Formula 1 race.